Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/comparison.md

     #### Capturing

-    1. In VSPreview, navigate to the bottom bar and toggle the *Comp* section
+    1. In VSPreview, click the *Plugins* button in the bottom right corner and then click the *SlowPics Comps* tab

     2. Fill out these fields: